damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 {: .panel-heading}
 <div class="panel-body">
-Now, let's say you run an entire company and you're looking for a software development platform that can attend all your giant enterprise needs.
+Now, let's say you run an entire company and you're looking for a software development platform that can address all the needs of your large enterprise.
 Of course you will choose the best option available, so your team will be able to work faster and better within a fully-featured product.
 You go for GitLab EE, and boost it up with Premium Support, File Locking and GitLab GEO.